endlessm/chromium-browser/native_client_sdk/src/doc/faq.rst

 additional language runtimes (e.g. `naclports supports Lua, Python and Ruby`_) as well as to compile more languages to LLVM's intermediate representation (e.g. support Halide_, Haskell with GHC_ or support Fortran with flang_), or transpile languages to C/C++ (source-to-source compilation).
+Even JavaScript is supported by compiling V8_ to target PNaCl.

+The PNaCl toolchain is built on LLVM and can therefore generate code from languages such as Rust_, Go_, or Objective-C, but there may still be a few rough edges.

-If you're interested in getting other languages working, please contact the Native Client team by way of the native-client-discuss_ mailing list.
+If you're interested in getting other languages working, please contact the Native Client team by way of the native-client-discuss_ mailing list, and read through :doc:`contributor ideas <reference/ideas>`.

 Do you only support Chrome?
 What about other browsers?
 ------------------------------------------------------